aeaton4/Auditly2025/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License.

-## Support

-For questions or issues, please open an issue in the GitHub repository.

 ## Roadmap